Grigore Sturdza: Retirement

 The Beizadea's final years were mostly dedicated to experimental science, leading him to become a founding member of the Société astronomique; as reported by Klumpke, he had since taken a degree from the École normale supérieure, studying under Louis Pasteur.
 Over thirty years, Sturdza investigated the "fundamental laws of the Universe", producing the eponymous tract Lois fondamentales de l'univers (1891).
-Though described by scholar as "perhaps the only systematic encyclopedic work with just one author, a Romanian", it was allegedly ghostwritten in part by a professional astronomer, Constantin Căpităneanu, who died in 1893.
+Though described by scholar Barbu Berceanu as "perhaps the only systematic encyclopedic work with just one author, a Romanian", it was allegedly ghostwritten in part by a professional astronomer, Constantin Căpităneanu, who died in 1893.
 A sequel, L'Ordre moral ("Moral Order"), also outlined his philosophical inquiry about the "ideal religion".
 Overall, Sturdza's ideas on such topics were admired by Camille Flammarion, the French astronomer and parapsychologist, garnering a more ambiguous response from physicist Jacques Babinet.
 One of the tenets of the books was a hypothesis on astrochemistry, with Sturdza calculating "that there are ninety-three nonillions of trentillions of atoms condensed in the eighty million stars, or altogether one-hundred and eight-six nonillions of trentillions of atoms".

 Sturdza also continued to work in designing flying machines with "cardboard wings" which he infamously tested by peasants living on his estates, who suffered broken limbs as a result.
 An "airplane of his own design" was assigned to be driven by "one poor Gypsy, who got killed on his first attempt".
 In 1891, he was still passionate about flying, and theorized about the coming age of motorized aircraft.
 Sturdza's theories and experiments extended to the opera, seeing him as a critic of Richard Wagner's "dissonant and deafening music".
 By 1879, he had authored several fantasias, with motifs from Gaetano Donizetti and Gioachino Rossini.
 As reported by Lisbon's Diário Illustrado, the works were "simply impossible to perform" and "cannot be found for sale anywhere in Europe".

 Sturdza did however play chamber music with his Junimist friend Alexandru Grigore Suțu, and invented an instrument that was reportedly used by the Paris Conservatory.
 This is probably the "violin-harp", built for Sturdza by Thomas Zach.
 It had "extra strings made of metal, for resonance".
 Exhibited at the 1873 World's Fair, "it did not turn out to be the revolutionary novelty they had hoped for.
 Instead of being larger and powerful, the tone was nasal and blurry."
 Sturdza was a major art sponsor in his capacity as chairman of the Amicii Artelor Society (1885), which existed as a challenge to Junimea' cultural tenets.
 In February 1895 the Beizadea was dedicated the poetry volume Excelsior by its sponsored author, Alexandru Macedonski, who had helped popularize Les lois.